 Pupils whose attendance is a cause for concern will be set targets for improvement.
 We expect at least 95% attendance for children across the school year.
-Guidance on how attendance percentages equate to days lost can be found in Appendix 10.
-This will be monitored closely by Headteacher and the Attendance Clerk.
-If a child's attendance drops below 90% then the following actions will be taken:
+This will be monitored closely by Headteacher, Inclusion Lead and the Attendance Clerk.
+If a child's attendance drops below 95% then the following actions will be taken: